 Now follow the steps below to calculate the percentage of total using the EXCLUDE LOD in Tableau.

-- Create a calculated field and label it as Sales % of Total (EXCLUDE), then enter the formula below.
+- Create a calculated field named Sales % of Total (EXCLUDE), then enter the formula below.

 SUM([Sales]) / SUM({ EXCLUDE [Category] : SUM([Sales]) })In this formula, { EXCLUDE [Category]: SUM([Sales])} gives the total sales excluding the category.
 Then divide the category’s sales by this total.